G-AshwinKumar/lm-eval/README.md

 - Each individual benchmark has each own sbatch file in `sbatch_scripts`.
 They can be run with sbatch `sbatch_scripts/task_name.sh <model_name>`, where model name is the name of the model folder in the path `/mnt/lustre/scratch/nlsas/home/res/cns10/SHARE/Models_Trained/llm/`.

+- You can run `python model_list.py` to see a list of available models.

 - Sbatch files corresponding to OpenLLM Benchmark tasks have the same configuration (num_fewshot) as the leaderboard submissions.

 - Results will be saved to `/mnt/lustre/scratch/nlsas/home/res/cns10/SHARE/eval_results/<task_name>` (it can be changed from the sbatch.sh scripts).
 A new .json file will be created under `<save_path>/<task_name>/<model_name>`